Qazeer/InfoSec-Notes/General/Pivoting.md

 `proxychains` will be used to redirect tools connections to the listening forwarding service proxy port.

+###### SOCKS proxy pivots

+`SOCKS` is an Internet protocol that performs at Layer 5 of the `Open Systems Interconnection model (OSI model)` and exchanges network packets between a client and a server through a proxy server.
+Practically, a `SOCKS` service proxies `TCP` / (in some case) `UDP` connections to an arbitrary IP address and can thus be used on a compromised system to route traffic from the C2 servers to internal hosts, effectively transforming the compromise system in a pivot.

+`SOCKS` proxies can only forward `TCP`, and, for the `socks5` proxy following the current `Request for comment (RFC)` specifications, `UDP` traffic.

+These restrictions may impose specific tuning of tools in order for an use through a `SOCKS` proxy.
+For instance, `nmap` should be used with the following options to run a ports / services scan through a `SOCKS` proxy:
+`nmap -n -Pn -sT [...]`.

 ### SSH

 SSH port forwarding is a mechanism that allows for connection tunneling